 Instead of practicing your smile, here are a few tips to help prepare for your headshot session.

-- Avoid negative interactions prior to your session.
+- Avoid negative interactions before your session.

 - Call your biggest supporter on your way to the shoot.